hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 The default value is "Remote", which instructs Terraform Cloud to perform Terraform runs on its own disposable virtual machines.
 This provides a consistent and reliable run environment, and enables advanced features like Sentinel policy enforcement, cost estimation, notifications, version control integration, and more.

 To disable remote execution for a workspace, change its execution mode to "Local".
-The workspace will store state, which Terraform can access using the [Terraform Cloud CLI integration](/docs/cli/cloud/index.html).
+The workspace will store state, which Terraform can access using the [CLI integration](/docs/cli/cloud/index.html).

 If you instead need to allow Terraform Cloud to communicate with isolated, private, or on-premises infrastructure, consider using [Terraform Cloud Agents](../agents/index.html).
 By deploying a lightweight agent, you can establish a simple connection between your environment and Terraform Cloud.